48ca/hyper-share/README.md

 HyperShare has three controls:
 * Pressing Q will close the server and kill the interface.
 * Pressing Space will toggle the server's enabled/disabled state.
 When disabling the server, all in-flight responses will be completed, but new requests will receive an error page instead of the requested resource.
-* Pressing K will kill close all current connections immediately.
+* Pressing K will kill all current connections immediately, but new connections will still be accepted.

+HyperShare supports various modes of operation.
+See `hypershare --help` for more information.

+### Defaults

+HyperShare will listen on `localhost:80` and serve your current working directory by default.

-## Uploading
+### Uploading

 If enabled with `-u`, HyperShare will accept file uploads via POST requests.
 The appropriate HTML form is generated in directory listings.
 Files must be uploaded as `multipart/form-data`.